StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 All tags defined in Kubernetes will be retrieved and added to the associated components and relations in StackState as labels.

-The following labels will also be added to imported elements as appropriate:
+The following labels will also be added to imported elements as relevant:

 * `image_name`
 * `kube_cluster_name`